-This Chickpea Tabbouleh Recipe is a bright and healthy herb salad recipe where parsley is the main ingredient – gluten free, grain free, and vegan.
-This is out go-to salad for entertaining guests, and is always on the menu for summer BBQs and potlucks.
+This chickpea tabbouleh salad recipe is a bright and healthy herb salad recipe where parsley is the main ingredient – gluten free, grain free, and vegan.
+A new take on a classic salad dish, this easy recipe is high in protein from legumes.

-I could probably (…OK, definitely) eat tabbouleh every single day.
-This simple chickpea tabbouleh a grain free version of the classic Middle Eastern salad.
 It’s the perfect hearty parsley salad for anytime of the year, for lunch or for dinner, served room temperature or chilled.
 This recipe is super easy to prepare and makes a ton of tabbouleh so there are always leftovers which get better the longer they sit in the fridge.

-This Chickpea Tabbouli Recipe Is:
+This Chickpea Tabbouli Recipe Is

 - Bright